6 Ways To Increase Foot Traffic Using Google Ads In 2019

 2. Local Inventory Ads

-Keep in mind that Google has removed the manual verification process on in-store inventory checks, making it easier and quicker to set up LIA.
+Remember that Google has removed the manual verification process on in-store inventory checks, making it easier and quicker to set up LIA.
 As long as you have your normal shopping feeds set up, LIA enabled on Google Merchant Centre and Google Ads, you’re good to go!

 Best Practices of Local Inventory Ads: